0%

 1. Question: What is the space complexity of iterative bubble sort?

 • Answer: O(1).
-Iterative bubble sort only uses a constant amount of extra space for variables like i, j, and a temporary variable for swapping.
+Iterative bubble sort only uses a constant amount of extra space for variables.

 2. Question: What is the space complexity of recursive Fibonacci?